 Katie Bain is a music and culture journalist based in Los Angeles, California.
 She has more than a decade of experience covering events, artists, and trends throughout the United States and beyond, and is currently the director of dance and electronic music coverage at Billboard.
 Her work has appeared in and on publications including The Guardian, VICE, Noisey, The New Yorker, Flaunt, and RBMA.
 She loves the playa more than most other places and has been to six Burns, including Israel's Midburn in 2016.

-Katie Hazard (yes that’s her real last name) is the Associate Director of Art Management for Burning Man.
+Katie Hazard (yes that’s her real last name) is the Director of Art for Burning Man.
 She leads the selection, placement, and installation of over 400 artworks annually in Black Rock City and beyond.
 She’s been passionate about arts administration and grants management for many years; she has a degree in Art History from the University of Notre Dame, worked at the Art Institute of Chicago, and spent 10 years at Harvard University as a Senior Grants Manager.
-Katie’s first year on playa was 2000, and she volunteered for 10 years (DMV, Man Base Lighting, art build crews, theme camp organization, Fire Conclave) before joining the staff in 2013.
-Katie is also a certified yoga teacher and has been a practitioner of Buddhist meditation for more than a decade.

-Katie Hazard (yes that’s her real last name) is the Associate Director of Art Management for Burning Man.
-She leads the selection, placement, and installation of over 400 artworks annually in Black Rock City and beyond.
-She’s been passionate about arts administration and grants management for many years; she has a degree in Art History from the University of Notre Dame, worked at the Art Institute of Chicago, and spent 10 years at Harvard University as a Senior Grants Manager.
 Katie’s first year on playa was 2000, and she volunteered for 10 years (DMV, Man Base Lighting, art build crews, theme camp organization, Fire Conclave) before joining the staff in 2013.
-Katie is also a certified yoga teacher and has been a practitioner of Buddhist meditation for more than a decade. | Spec Guy is an Art Management Specialist with Burning Man Project's Art team.
-In this role, she administers the Honoraria and Temple grant programs, acts as a liaison for selected art projects, manages the ARTerians, and does placement for all art projects.
-Her superpower is the ability to work through the inherent conflict between the creative process, while executing the organization and strategy required to complete a project.
+Katie is also a certified yoga teacher and has been a practitioner of Buddhist meditation for more than 2 decades. | Spec Guy is an Art Management Specialist with Burning Man Project’s Art Department.
+She administers the Honoraria and Temple grant programs, serves as a liaison for selected art projects, manages the ARTerian volunteers, and collaborates on art placement for BRC.
+Her superpower lies in navigating the inherent tensions of the creative process while executing the organization and strategy necessary to bring projects to life.

 Kelsey, known as Trouble on playa, is a Rope Access Technician and general enthusiast of all things up-in-the-air and/or combustible.
 On playa since 2011, she fell hard for the big art scene and helped in the creation of the Pier and La Llorona, the Ichthyosaur, Embrace, the Temple of Promise, and the Space Whale.
 She is happiest in a climbing harness, behind the wheel of a VR, or with a fistful of matches.